smp79/v4l-updatelee/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

-    For transmitting (aka sending), create a struct lirc_scancode with the desired scancode set in the ``scancode`` member, :c:type:`rc_proto` set the IR protocol, and all other members set to 0.
+    For transmitting (aka sending), create a struct lirc_scancode with the desired scancode set in the ``scancode`` member, :c:type:`rc_proto` set to the :ref:`IR protocol <Remote_controllers_Protocols>`, and all other members set to 0.
 Write this struct to the lirc device.

     For receiving, you read struct lirc_scancode from the LIRC device.
     The ``scancode`` field is set to the received scancode and the